PrisonTeam/Prison/docs/prison_docs_012_setting_up_prison_basics.md

 ### Enchantment Plugin Features Supported

+This table of supported Enchantment Plugins should help explain how they are supported within Prison.
+It should be noted that all of these events are related to block breakage, and originate from the original bukkit's **BlockBreakEvent**, but the other plugins takes the single block, then applies "effects" that expands the one block breakage to multiple blocks.
+These events are the mechanism for conveying the list of included blocks to Prison so Prison can do what it needs to do with the blocks.

 |     Plugin     | Event | Settings ID | Cancel <br> Events | Cancel <br/> Drops | Run <br /> External |
 |       ---      |  ---  | ----------- |        :---:       |       :----:       |        :----:       |